danwflynn/reversi/README.txt

     important aspects of the game
 ReadOnlyReversiModelTests: Tests specifically for the Readonly version of the game's model.
 AIPlayerTests: Tests specifically for the AIPlayer and its functionality.
+ControllerTests: Tests specifically for the controller interface / implementation.

 view:
 TextualView: Text view interface